redis/redis-doc/commands/object.md

   sets of any size.

-All the specially encoded types are automatically converted to the general type once you perform an operation that makes it no possible for Redis to retain the space saving encoding.
+All the specially encoded types are automatically converted to the general type once you perform an operation that makes it impossible for Redis to retain the space saving encoding.

 @return

 Different return values are used for different subcommands.

-* Subcommands `refcount` and `idletime` returns integers.
+* Subcommands `refcount` and `idletime` return integers.
 * Subcommand `encoding` returns a bulk reply.

 If the object you try to inspect is missing, a null bulk reply is returned.